GSA-TTS/FAC-transition-site/src/_collections/walkthrough/11-workbook.md

 ---
 tags: walkthrough
-title: Upload audit workbooks
+title: Upload the SF-SAC
 image: walkthrough_11.png
 ---

-Once you've entered the general information, you'll upload a series of XLSX workbooks.
-These workbooks collect the data on any audit findings, corrective action plans, etc.
+Next you'll upload the SF-SAC.
+This is a series of XLSX workbooks that collects the data on any audit findings, corrective action plans, etc.

 We've provided [download links and instructions]({{ config.baseUrl }}resources/workbooks) for each of these workbooks.
+We recommend reading the instructions carefully as you complete the SF-SAC.